Wilson3097/BankDetailsApi/README.md

 # BankDetailsApi
   This is a restful service to fetch the bank details from the IFSC code, name of the bank and city.
+  I have also implemented django import export feature so that all the bank details can be directly uploaded via admin.
+I have uploaded the details using that only.

   ## Installation
       Use the following command: "pip install -r requirements.txt" to install all the requirements.